 Umut Dursun is a Gender Education Consultant with YES Institute.
-He is the consummate professional on gender and orientation, having made his own transition after traversing the difficulties experienced from being assigned “female” at birth.
+He is the consummate professional on gender and orientation, having made his own transition after traversing the difficulties experienced by being assigned “female” at birth.
 Umut first came to YES Institute when he was a high school teacher seeking support for students dealing with gender and orientation.
-He saw them being bullied, and also endured bullying himself from colleagues who learned he was a transgender man.
+He saw them being bullied and also endured bullying himself from colleagues who learned he was a transgender man.
 YES Institute added powerful communication skills and cutting edge education to his resolute commitment to being a stand for others struggling with gender expression.
 He is passionate about creating a world where all youth grow up feeling like they belong and are empowered to live life as their authentic selves.

 What skills and expertise do you bring to the team?

 Having personally gone through a gender transition I bring the expertise of lived experience.
-My experiences prior to and post transitioning, from the military to being an educator at the high school and collegiate levels, enables me to connect with people from many different walks of life.
+My experiences prior to and post transitioning, from the military to being an educator at the high school and collegiate levels enables me to connect with people from many different walks of life.
 One of the biggest assets I bring to the team is the freedom to just be.

 What do you find most rewarding about your work?